bharmour

 I decided to visit Kugti for many reasons though.
 Other than the two reasons mentioned above, the idea was to see how people live there.

-When I visited Kugti in the month of November in 2020, there was no road connection to the village (though the road was being constructed and should reach the village in the third quarter of 2021).
-There’s was phone network in the village.
+When I visited Kugti in November 2020, there was no road connection to the village (though the road was being constructed and should reach the village in the third quarter of 2021).
+There was a phone network in the village.
 In the winter months, there’s no electricity either.

 Life in Kugti was still very much affected (and dependent too) on nature.
-People would consume and survive on what’s available around.
+People would consume and survive on what’s available around them.

 kugti village photos